router-protocol/router-chain-docs/docs/crosstalk/guides/cross-chain-nft/using-gateway-contract.md

 Install the evm-gateway contracts with the following command:

-`yarn add evm-gateway-contract`  or  `npm install evm-gateway-contract`
+`yarn add @routerprotocol/evm-gateway-contracts`  or  `npm install @routerprotocol/evm-gateway-contracts`
+- Make sure you're using version `1.0.4`.

 Install the openzeppelin contracts library with the following command: